 We have made this seem more linear in theory than it is in practice.
 In action, this tends to be, as the graphic shows, a recursive process of progress and regression, rather than a straight line of progress.

 That Commitment needs to be coupled with Acceptance.
-Acceptance by the parent and by us can be a complicated process, but at its fundamental level it is a recognition that developmental trauma and attachment is driving the child’s behavior, not attitudes, laziness, or narcissism.
+Acceptance by the parent and by us as caregivers can be a complicated process, but at its fundamental level, it is a recognition that developmental trauma and attachment insecurity is driving the child’s behavior, not attitudes, laziness, or narcissism.

 Once our kids feel accepted, they can begin to feel Secure, or Safe, both physically and emotionally.
 The caregiver needs to be a Secure relationship.
-Security is defined by predictability, consistency, calmness, kindness along with established boundaries and clear limit setting.
+Security is defined by predictability, consistency, reliability, regulation, and empathy along with established boundaries and clear limit setting.

-When teens feel accepted and safe, they can begin to Attune with us and begin a relationship.
-Attunement is based on focused attention, its empathy its our ability to be fully present here and now with the other.
-Most importantly, attunement leads to co-regulation.
-It isn’t until the child is willing to attune to us that we can calm her down.
-It is only at co-regulation that we can provide the advice and strategy that we desperately, and futilely, have attempted to give our children.
-It is only at co-regulation that we can start to experience reciprocity and healthy intimacy.
+When teens repetitively experience Commitment, Acceptance, and Security from caregivers, they can begin to Attune with us and form a safe relationship.
+Attunement is based on focused attention of the caregiver where empathy and our ability to be fully present in the here and now provide experiences of trust, vulnerability, connection, and co-regulation where trauma can be transformed into manageable feelings and memories.
+Most importantly, attunement produces experiences of co-regulation where emotional, developmental, and relational growth flourishes.
+It isn’t until the child repetitively experiences attunement and co-regulation that self-regulation can begin to develop.
+It is only through co-regulation that we can provide the advice and strategy that we desperately, and futilely, have attempted to give our children.
+It is only through co-regulation that we can initiate healing, repair, and development where experiences of reciprocity and healthy intimacy can occur.

-We mentioned above that the goal of our model is co-regulation, an emotional state in which our kids can learn from adults and peers.
-We mentioned also above that our model is recursive, so we have to emphasize again that this is a constant process.
+We mentioned above that the goal of our model is co-regulation, an emotional state in which our kids can safely learn from adults and eventually from peers.
+We mentioned also above, that our model is recursive, so we have to emphasize again that this is a constant process.
 Co-regulation is not a steady state.
-Our kids will move along the wheel of commitment, acceptance, security, and attunement frequently as they encounter new experiences or re-experience some aspect of previous traumatic experience.
-So, while attunement is the lever to co-regulation, the ground upon which the lever sits is commitment, acceptance, and safety.
-At any moment of dysregulation, as caregivers, we have to go back through our model to check that we are committed, accepting and providing safety before we try to attune again.
+Our kids will move along the cycle of commitment, acceptance, security, and attunement frequently as they encounter new experiences or re-experience some aspect of their previous traumatic history.
+So, while attunement is the lever for co-regulation, the ground upon which the lever sits is commitment, acceptance, and safety.
+At any moment of dysregulation, as caregivers, we have to go back through our model to check that we are committed, accepting and providing safety before we can accurately attune.